Bob Thompson (painter): Artistic style

 Although, as a figurative painter, Thompson ran against the trend of Abstract Expressionism that dominated art at the time, he drew inspiration from the bold energy of Abstract Expressionist works.
 As a student and early in his career, immersed himself in the art of earlier eras, from the Renaissance and Baroque onward.
 One of his recurrent themes was the reinterpretation of subjects from the Old Masters, synthesizing masterpieces of the past with his interest and engagement with contemporary culture, including jazz, poetry and the arts.

 In his early career, he typically painted large groups of figures in mainly earth tones.
 By 1963, his focus shifted towards painting single, central events in brighter colors.
 He began to paint more expressively, combining traditional symbols and themes with his own imagination.
 Thematically, Thompson was inspired by the dichotomy of good and evil as well as the relationship between men and nature.
 His figures are often multi-colored and flat and reflect many of the basic elements of the Abstract Expressionist movement.

 Though not as directly active in the civil rights movement as some Black artists of the 1960s, Thompson's close friendships and associations with the cultural figures and themes of the era found bold expression in his painting.
 His 1961 painting "L'Execution" depicts a lynching, explicitly referencing the violent, racist resistance to civil rights, while also paying homage to Piero della Francesca's Flagellation of Christ.
 Thompson honored Black artists and institutions with his 1964 portrait of his long-time friend, poet, writer and playwright, LeRoi Jones ("LeRoi Jones and Family"); "The Hairdresser" (1962–63); "The Beauty Parlor (1963); and "Homage to Nina Simone ", a piece dedicated to the singer and civil rights activist, whom he admired and befriended in the summer of 1965.
 This work, painted that year, is among the final dozen major paintings Thompson completed before his death in 1966.

 Legacy

 Long considered a "painter's painter," Thompson's work has steadily gained in recognition since his death.
 The 1998 exhibition of Thompson's work, curated by Thelma Golden at the Whitney Museum of American Art did much to bring his artistic achievement to the attention of wider audience.

-In her review of the show for The New York Times, critic Roberta Smith of the paintings, drawings and gouaches and other works: "Altogether they convey a sense of headlong momentum, of a smart young man in a hurry, in love with painting and its history, with the possibilities of contemporary art and with life itself."
+In her review of the show for The New York Times, critic Roberta Smith wrote of the paintings, drawings and gouaches and other works: "Altogether they convey a sense of headlong momentum, of a smart young man in a hurry, in love with painting and its history, with the possibilities of contemporary art and with life itself."